elias-pschernig/Shitty-Novel/book.md

 "AAammyyyy" I say to myself.
 "AMY.
 AYY.
 MEE.
 GET IT TOGETHER!"

 I struggle to get my mind together, but it's just too... kumquat.
 Maybe I should just take a nap.
 I curl up in the kid's waiting room, because Flopalope the bear is here.
 I love Flopalope.

+* You can continue working on Chapter 3 if you would like, or work on Chapter 4, since they are happening SIMULTANEOUSLY!
+WOOOOOOO!

+# Chapter 4

+I'm laying on what feels like a well polished floor in my face.
+I can't feel the glasses in my face anymore "Shit!...
+What just happened?
+Where am i?" - i say.
+I try to open my eyes but it's futile.
+I try to move but i can't.
+Im starting to feel anxious and i need to calm down.
+"Pat, calm down!" - i repeat to myself.
+I start breathing in and out slowly, trying to maintain focus in this situation.
+After a while i start feeling cramps in my left arm, then the right arm, then my legs.
+It hurts like hell but i get pass by.
+I try to stand up but i feel so weak.
+I cant open my eyes yet. "ugh! why is this happening?
+I want to go home."- i say to myself -"DOCTOR!!!
+AMY!!!"- i shout but to no avail, nobody responds and i break.
+"Where is everybody?!"
+"Somebody respond!!!".

+After a while of snobing and just plain laying hopelessly on the floor i hear a sound in the distant, like a MIDI playing some song.
+I call for Amy and get no response so i start trying to get up.
+I still cant see so i try to look for a wall to support me.
+When i find it i get up and start walking slowly in the direction of the sound.

+The sound get's louder so i increase my speed.
+"Amy!! can you hear me?
+Are you ok?
+Please, answer!!!".
+Still no response.
+I follow the sound to a door and so i slide my hand towars the knob stumbling a bit.
+I turn the knob carefully and open the door.
+Before i can get inside i can feel my eyes getting moisty and suddently i can open them again.
+The door i just open is anohter bathroom and a mirror is right in front of me.
+I cant believe what im seeing, it's my reflection in perfect 20/20 vision...